Ústí nad Labem derailment: Cause

-Although investigations are still underway, it has been already reported that at the time of the accident, the train was travelling at 108 km/h while the speed limit at that location was 50 km/h.
-The most probable cause of the disaster is thus either a fault of the brakes or the driver's inattention.
+Early reports stated that at the time of the crash, the train was travelling at 108 km/h while the speed limit at that location was 50 km/h.
+The most probable cause of the disaster was either a fault of the brakes or the driver's inattention.
+In March 2011, the Railway Inspectorate announced that the driver had not been "medically fit", and that the immediate cause of the crash was speeding.